-FIG. 1 is a block diagram of the interactive computer 65 network in which the application-presentation method of the present invention may be employed;
+FIG. 1 is a block diagram of the interactive computer network in which the method of the present invention may be practiced;

-FIG. 2 is a schematic diagram of the network illustrated in FIG. 1:
+FIG. 2 is a schematic diagram of the network illustrated in FIG. 1;

-FIGS. 3a and 3b are plan views of a display screen for a user reception system employed in a network in which the application-presentation method of the present invention may be practiced;
+FIGS. 3a and 3b are plan views of a display screen for a user reception system at which advertising can be presented to a user in accordance with the method of the present invention;

-FIGS. 4a, 4b, 4c and 4d are schematic drawings that illustrate the structure of objects, and object segments that may be used in a network in which the applicationpresentation method of the present invention may be employed;
+FIGS. 4a, 4b, 4c and 4d are schematic drawings that illustrate the structure of objects, and object segments that may be used for advertising and applications in accordance with the method of the present invention;

-FIG. 5a is a schematic diagram that illustrates the configuration of the page template object which might be used for presentation of an application in a network in which the application-presentation method of the present invention may be practiced;
+FIG. 5a is a schematic diagram that illustrates the configuration of the page template object which might be used for presentation of an application and advertising in accordance with the method of the present invention;

-FIG. 5b is a schematic diagram that illustrates page composition which might be used for presentation of applications in a network in which the application-presentation method of the present invention may be practiced;
+FIG. 5b is a schematic diagram that illustrates page composition which might be used for presentation of an application and advertising in accordance with the method of the present invention;

-FIG. 6 is a schematic diagram that illustrates the protocol which might be used by a reception system for supporting applications in a network in which the applicationticed:
+FIG. 6 is a schematic diagram that illustrates the protocol which might be used by a reception system for supporting applications and advertising in accordance with the method of the present invention;

-FIG. 7 is a schematic diagram that illustrates major layers for a reception system which might be used for supporting applications in a network in which the applicationpresentation method of the present invention may be practiced:
+FIG. 7 is a schematic diagram that illustrates major layers for a reception system which might be used for supporting applications and advertising in accordance with the method of the present invention;

-FIG. 8 is a block diagram that illustrates native code modules for a reception system which might be used for supporting applications in a network in which the application-presentation method of the present invention may be practiced;
+FIG. 8 is a block diagram that illustrates native code modules for a reception system which might be used for supporting applications and advertising in accordance with the method of the present invention;

-FIG. 9 is a schematic diagram that illustrates an example of a partitioned application to be processed by a reception system which might be used for supporting applications in a network in which the application-presentation method of the present invention may be practiced;
+FIG. 9 is a schematic diagram that illustrates an example of a partitioned application to be processed by a reception system which might be used for supporting applications and advertising in accordance with the method of the present invention;

-FIG. 10 illustrates generation of a page with a page processing table for a reception system which might be used for supporting applications in a network in which the application-presentation method of the present invention may be practiced;
+FIG. 10 illustrates generation of a page with a page processing table for a reception system which might be used for supporting applications and advertising in accordance with the method of the present invention;

-FIG. 11 is a flow diagram for an aspect of the navigation method of a reception system which might be used for supporting applications in a network in which the application-presentation method of the present invention may be practiced.
+FIG. 11 is a flow diagram for an aspect of the navigation method of a reception system which might be used for supporting applications and advertising in accordance with the method of the present invention.